When Is the Best Time to Use Weed and Feed Fertilizers?

 Fertilizers that contain weed killers are divided into pre-emergent and post-emergent.
 Pre-emergent herbicides, as the name suggests, prevent weed seeds from germinating.
 With pre-emergent weed killers, it is critical that the material be applied prior to weed seed germination.

-Now is the time to apply the weed and feed if you are trying to control many summer weeds.
+Now (early spring) is the time to apply the weed and feed if you are trying to control many summer weeds.
 The exception would be if you were trying to control crabgrass.
 Crabgrass preventer should be applied in mid-April, which is too late to include a fertilizer application on cool season lawns.

 Most of the weed and feed fertilizers you see in the stores now contain a post-emergent weed killer.
 In order for these post-emergent herbicides to work, the weed must be actively growing at the time of application.
 So, if you apply a post-emergent weed and feed now, you will only kill weeds that are up at this time and it will have no effect on weeds coming up later.